:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 This roundup was edited by Jesse Porter, whose "desert island" beer would depend entirely on the island: a crisp pilsner if we're talking somewhere in the Bahamas, but a hearty stout if it's some desolate rock off the north coast of Scotland.

 Kate Dingwall has been writing about wine and spirits for six years.
-Outside of writing, she is a trained sommelier and working bartender.
+Outside of writing, she is a trained sommelier and a working bartender.

 Read Next: The Best German Beers